Derek Dooley (American football): Tennessee

 At the outset of the 2012 season the Vols had high hopes for a major turnaround.
 With returning star quarterback Tyler Bray back at the helm and star wide receiver Justin Hunter returning from injury the Vols were expected to tout an offense that could compete against the top SEC defenses.
 Boosting the offense from the start of the season was the emergence of community college transfer wide receiver Cordarrelle Patterson who became a big threat in both receiving and returning plays.
 However, another loss to the rival Florida Gators, a game in which the Vols were in control for a majority of time, sent the season trending downward.
 The Vols lost six of the nine remaining games, including a four-game losing streak which saw the Volunteers lose close games to ranked opponents Georgia and South Carolina.
-A heartbreaking 4OT loss to Missouri left many fans fed up with Dooley after a questionable call to play overtime rather than play for a game-winning field goal would deprive the Vols of a victory.
+A heartbreaking 4 OT loss to Missouri left many fans fed up with Dooley after a questionable call to play overtime rather than play for a game-winning field goal would deprive the Vols of a victory.
 A lop-sided 41–18 loss to in-state rival Vanderbilt ended up being his final game.
 The next day, Dooley was fired from his head coaching position effective immediately.
 He was eventually replaced by Butch Jones, the former head coach of the Cincinnati Bearcats.
 The Volunteer football team went 5–7, with all seven losses being to SEC teams.
 As a result, Tennessee recorded three consecutive losing seasons (2010, 2011 and 2012).
 Dooley amassed the worst record of head coaches with more than two seasons in Tennessee history, and the worst overall since 1906.
 He has the worst record of all Tennessee coaches in SEC play.